daudix/daudix.one/content/colophon/index.md

 +++
 title = "Colophon"
-description = "Some details about this website."
+description = "Some boring details about this website."
 +++

 # Colophon